How to Find Cheap Flights in 2026

 You are not obliged to fly the same airline both ways.
 Two separate one-way tickets on different carriers often beat the cheapest round trip, especially in Europe where budget airlines rarely sell round trips at a discount anyway.

+This is exactly how my €126 happened: a cheap outbound on one airline, a separate Ryanair one-way home, booked as two tickets instead of one.
 Book your outbound on whichever airline is cheapest that day, and your return on another.
-A good metasearch tool builds these combinations for you automatically.
+A good metasearch tool builds these combinations for you automatically, which leads to the tactic that did all the work while I slept.

 6. Set Fare Alerts and Let Them Work

-You cannot watch a route 24 hours a day, but an alert can.
 Set price alerts for the trips you are considering and you will be notified the moment a fare drops, including the flash sales that vanish within a day or two.
+This is the highest-leverage, lowest-effort tactic on this list.
+Set it once for several routes, then book when the email lands.
+And once in a while, that email is something far stranger.

 7. Hunt Down Error Fares